d-sanoj/markdown-to-qti-app/README.md

 For advanced installation options and signing the application view [INSTALLATION_INSTRUCTIONS.md](INSTALLATION_INSTRUCTIONS.md).

-## Install Release versionof the app
+## Install Release version of the app

 View [Simple_Install.md](Simple_Install.md) and follow the instructions to intall the release versionof the app.